brown-ccv/ccv-website-hugo/content/english/services/rates.md

 {{< rates >}}

+> Storage Quotas for every account (except Individual Exploratory):
+* 20G Home Directory
+* 512G Scratch (files and directories older than 30 days are purged)
-> Each account is assigned 20G Home, 512G Scratch (purged every 30 days), and 256G Data Directory (shared amongst members of the group) by default.
-Except for no-PI exploratory accounts, they do not get a Data directory.
+* 1TB Data Directory (shared amongst members of the group) by default.

+> GPU Definition:
+* Std.
+(Standard) - QuadroRTX or lower
+* HighEnd - Tesla v100

-> † Free exploratory accounts are available to all faculty and PIs at Brown.
-Priority accounts have a higher Quality-of-Service (QOS) i.e. priority accounts will have faster job start times.
+> Exploratory accounts are available to all faculty and PIs at Brown at no cost.
+> Priority accounts have a higher Quality-of-Service (QOS) i.e. priority accounts will have faster job start times.

-> ‡The maximum number of cores and duration may change based on cluster utilization.
-Priority accounts each have a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and a total per-job limit of 998,400 core-minutes.
+> The maximum number of cores and duration may change based on cluster utilization.
+For example - HPC Priority account has a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and a total per-job limit of 998,400 core-minutes.
 This allows a 208-core job to run for 80 hours, a 104-core job to run for 160 hours, or 208 1-core jobs to run for 80 hours.

 # Staff Services
 | Support Level | Description | Cost |